TezBaydu/Milestone-Project-1-Band/test.md

         * Looked online in stack overflow and has been answered but involves Django:
             *https://stackoverflow.com/questions/43987462/django-safetext-object-has-no-attribute-get
     - Not considered an issue as website is working effectively on all browsers.

+- Microsoft Edge
+    - Tested on own version of Microsoft Edge (version 89)
+        - No link, element or aesthetic issues

 #### Device testing
 - Responsiveness checks performed during development.